mohitsc/NRDC-EE-model/README.md

  First year savings in therms = per unit savings * installs that year Lifetime savings for each measure

-•	Adding new measures
+Adding new measures:
-o	Saturation table
+Saturation table
-o	Density table
+Density table
-o	Consumption table
+Consumption table
-o	Regional Population table (if different from CA Title 24 climate zones) o	EUL
+Regional Population table (if different from CA Title 24 climate zones) EUL

-•	Github system and planning to review the model o	Enables version control o	Easy to share code o	Allows for collaboration, review and feedback
+Github system and planning to review the model:
+Enables version control
+Easy to share code
+Allows for collaboration, review and feedback

 Eg:
 CZ	tech		number		retire-2019